-By Dr Gareth Stockman, Managing Director, Marine Power Systems (MPS)
+By Dr Gareth Stockman, Chief Executive Officer, Marine Power Systems (MPS)

 The end of March this year saw a flurry of activity in the Welsh marine sector.
 All eyes seemed to be on the industry to lift economic prospects, not just in South Wales but across the whole of the UK.